Compute Or Load KV Cache? Why Not Both?

-\BULLET \kv Compression methods, which are orthogonal to our work.
-They can compress the \kv size to make them more efficiently transferable through I/O. In our evaluation, we combine the most common 8bit quantization and CacheGen compression technique~\citep{liu2023cachegen} with \sys to further evaluate its performance.

-\textbf{Hardware setting.} We run our evaluation on two server configurations: 1) An NVIDIA A100 80GB GPU server equipped with a 64-core AMD EPYC 7763 CPU and 2.0TB memory.
-2) An NVIDIA H100 GPU server equipped with a 26-core vCPU and 200GB memory.
+\textbf{Hardware setting.} We run our evaluation on two server configurations: 1) A server equipped with two NVIDIA A100 80GB GPUs connected via NVLink, a 64-core AMD EPYC 7763 CPU, and 2.0TB of memory.
+2) A server with a single NVIDIA H100 GPU, a 26-core vCPU, and 200GB of memory.

-\textbf{I/O Bandwidth Control.} To precisely control I/O Bandwidth with different I/O Bandwidth traces, we calculate the delay time based on the size of the chunk and network bandwidth, and then instruct LLMCache to sleep for this calculated time before fitting the data into CPU memory.
+\textbf{I/O Bandwidth Control.} To accurately manage I/O bandwidth and ensure reproducibility, We simulate the chunk I/O loading process by calculating the appropriate delay time based on the chunk size and network bandwidth.
+The simulated storage backend is then set to pause data transfer to GPU memory until the specified delay has elapsed.
+We choose a variety of bandwidth configurations as demonstrated in Table~\ref{tab:bw_contral}.
+We choose the I/O loading part chunk size as 128 tokens as it empirically strikes an optimal balance between bandwidth utilization and processing granularity.

-\textbf{GPU Resource Usage.} In online serving scenarios, it's common for a machine to serve multiple users' requests simultaneously.
-Thus, a user's prefill operation may not always have access to the full GPU resources.
-To evaluate different available GPU resource conditions, we utilize vLLM's token budget scheduling policy as discussed in \S\ref{sec:background-chunk-prefill}.
-We schedule a partial token budget to \sys' prefill request and use other synthetically generated requests to consume the rest of the token budget, simulating different levels of GPU resource availability.
+\textbf{GPU Resource Utilization.} In online serving scenarios, a single machine often handles multiple user requests concurrently.
+As a result, a user’s prefill operation may not always have access to the full GPU resources.
+To evaluate different GPU resource availability conditions, we adopt vLLM’s token budget scheduling policy, as discussed in \S\ref{sec:background}, to represent resource utilization.
+For instance, if the total token budget is 512 tokens and a \sys request consumes 256 tokens while the remaining tokens are allocated to other users, we define this scenario as 50\% GPU utilization.
+We use this definition to simulate varying levels of GPU resource utilization.